waydabber/BetterDisplay/README.md

 <div>
 <h2>BetterDisplay (formerly BetterDummy)</h2>
-<p>Better Display Management and Dummy Displays for Macs - a menubar app from one of the makers of <a href="https://github.com/MonitorControl/MonitorControl">MonitorControl</a>.<p>
+<p>Display Management, Custom Resolutions, Brightness Adjustment and Dummy Displays for Macs - a menubar app from one of the makers of <a href="https://github.com/MonitorControl/MonitorControl">MonitorControl</a>.<p>
 <a href="https://github.com/waydabber/BetterDummy/releases"><img src=".github/macos_badge_noborder.png" width="175" alt="Download for macOS"/></a>
 </div>